KowshikAnnavarapu/Student-attendance-system/README.md

 Method 2 :-
-open the projecct location in cmd and type the command : code . this will open the project in visual studio and open a new seperate terminals for both backend and frontend and type the codes mentioned in method 1 in the respective terminals
+open the projecct location in cmd and type the command : code . this will open the project in visual studio and open a new seperate terminals for both backend and frontend and type the codes mentioned in method 1 in the respective terminals.